 "Miss Adkins," a grouchy voice rang out.
 I hadn't even noticed that Holmes had come over.
 Perhaps it was because I was too busy with my thoughts.
-When wasn't I, though?
+When wasn't I?
 He was standing there beside me without a shirt on, smelling of salt and beer.
 I winced at the mere sight of him.
 My fingers lifted and pressed themselves against his cheek.
-Others were beginning to watch, and he quickly made his way out.
+Others were beginning to watch and he quickly made his way out.

-After a minute or two- to make it look unsuspicious- I followed him to what I presumed were the rest rooms.
+After a minute or two, I followed him to what I presumed were the resting rooms.
 If my mother would have seen that, she would have fallen over dead.
 Gently, I pushed open the door with my eyes closed.
 "Holmes, are you in here?"

 I heard a grunt as I opened my eyes.
 He was standing by a bucket of water, lifting it up to his face and spitting it away from his cut mouth.
 "By your sudden appearance, I can presume that this was Watson's doing, correct?"

 I nodded.
 He grunted once again, splashing more water onto his face.
 "I was waiting for you."
 He froze for a moment, startled by my words.
 "Watson knew I was waiting and he told me where you were.
-So, in all honesty, it was my fault.
-I'm sorry, I was worried..."
+It was my fault.
+I'm sorry.
+I was worried."
 My face began to grow hot.
 I sounded terribly stupid and motherly.
 He was a grown man!
 I had no right or reason to be worried about him.

 "You were worried?"
 He mumbled.